Where I rage about technology and stuff!

 Terminal: What good is a nice shell without a good terminal.
 Fortunately, we have Tilix one of the best terminal applications out there.
 It has workspaces, tabs, split windows, Quake mode and so on.

-Integrated development environment(IDE): IntelliJ IDEA ultimate - I use this only for Java & other JVM language Development
+Integrated development environment(IDE): IntelliJ IDEA Ultimate - I use this for Java & other JVM language Development

 Code Editors: Visual Studio Code - My go-to editor.
 I love it.
 I use VSCode for web development, Go, Python, JS development, DevOps and everything other than JVM languages.
 A VSCode setup is never complete without some good plugins.
 Here are the plugins that I’m using.
 You can run the script to install those.